 - So this is where you should probably go and look at his allocation, which the resource feed is meant to do.

 - It's meant to give you an idea of where you're not using your resources adequately, and this is where the whole resource health is also drawn from, so that gives you an idea.

 - Risks, issues, actions, change requests, and decisions are pretty much simple spreadsheets, so you just keep adding them.

 - Adding items there, and the only thing I suggest you do is once you close an item, you probably just move it down and keep it there for some time, and then you can move it out of your list, so you know what you have closed recently.

 - The configure section is where you configure your holidays.

-- But if you have to absolutely do it, you should, and then I would suggest look at changing the others.
+- But if you have to absolutely do it, you should, and then I would suggest looking at changing the others.
 You can change the resource type or leave it as it is, but just make sure you change it across the board.

-- The data, there is nothing to be changed here, this is just some background calculations that I need for the dashboard.
+- The data, there is nothing to be changed here; this is just some background calculations that I need for the dashboard.
 So that's it guys, thanks for listening, and let me know if you have questions.